 (section 55.1(1) of the Labour Standards Act)

 Unless both parties agree, the employer shall not require, nor shall the employee take vacation as the notice period.

 No, employers and employees in construction industry are not required to give notice of termination.

 (section 12 of the Labour Standards Regulations)

-Yes, the same amounts of advance written notice required for termination of employment must be provided for any temporary layoff exceeding one week.
+Yes, the same amounts of advance written notice are required for termination of employment and must be provided for any temporary layoff exceeding 1 week.

 (section 52.(2) of the Labour Standards Act)